alibaba/TinyNeuralNetwork/docs/FAQ.md

     qat_model = quantizer.quantize()
 ```

 A: First, perform quantization for the whole graph.
-Then, manually modify the positions of QuantStub and DeQuantStub.
+Then, the easy way is to use the layerwise configuration file.
+Please refer to the code example [here](../examples/quantization/selective_q.py).
+If that doesn't work, you may modify the positions of QuantStub and DeQuantStub manually.
 After that, using the code below to load the model.
+The detailed code example can be seen [here](../examples/mixed_qat/qat.py).
 ```python
 # Reload the model with modification
 with model_tracer():